Work Permits

 U.S. Work Permits for Canadian Musicians

-The American Federation of Musicians of the United States and Canada (AFM) is recognized by United States Citizenship and Immigration Services (USCIS) as an authorized petitioner for temporary work permits on behalf of AFM member musicians.
-Therefore, Canadian members who wish to perform (work) in the United States may apply for non-immigrant work permits through AFM.
-The AFM provides the exact same level of service as immigration lawyers or visa service agents.
+The American Federation of Musicians of the United States and Canada (AFM) is recognized by United States Citizenship and Immigration Services (USCIS) as an authorized petitioner for P2 work permits on behalf of AFM members, and their support personnel.

 ______________________________________________________________________________________